Evergreen International Aviation: Demise

 On 8 November 2013 Evergreen International Airlines, a subsidiary of Evergreen International Aviation, announced via a voicemail to their employees that all operations would cease effective 29 November 2013.

 Evergreen’s airplanes and helicopters had once "supported United Nations peacekeeping operations in 30 countries, flew insect-eradication missions throughout Africa, were used for illegal-drug abatement spraying in Mexico and South America, helped build the Trans-Alaska oil pipeline and developed and serviced the offshore energy market worldwide.
 All told, Smith said his company flew in 168 countries over the years.
 'We were all over the world.
 Everywhere they needed a helicopter, they needed an airplane as well,'" said Smith.

 In June of 2014, Evergreen had declared Chapter 7 bankruptcy and began a liquidation of assets, including its headquarters campus in McMinnville.

 By the time of Smith's death 7 November 2014, the remains of his once billion-dollar Evergreen Aviation empire had been sold off, shut down, or was in bankruptcy and under investigation by tax authorities.

-Current fleet at the time of the end of aviation operations in 2013
+Fleet at the time of the end of aviation operations in 2013

 Previous fixed wing aircraft

 Evergreen also operated the following jet and turboprop aircraft at various times during its existence: